 Travel vaccinations are an essential part of holiday and travel planning, particularly if your journey takes you to an exotic destination.
-It is important to ensure that you are vaccinated within the correct time period before you travel and to check with the relevant embassy what vaccinations are required for your destination/activity.
-Glasgow Medical Rooms, runs a Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.
+It is important to ensure that you are vaccinated within the correct period of time before you travel and to check with the relevant embassy what vaccinations are required for your destination/activity.
+Glasgow Medical Rooms runs a Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.

 What is cholera and how do you catch it?